spiral/docs/security/rbac.md

 }
 ```

-Such approach allows you to create complex rule association between role and the set of permissions.
+Such an approach allows you to create complex rule association between role and the set of permissions.

 > The default rules `AllowRule` and `ForbidRule` are always returning `true` and `fast` accordingly.